 During cytoreductive surgery (also called debulking), physicians attempt to remove as much of the ovarian cancer as possible.
-Cytoreductive surgery is beneficial because it reduces the number of cancer cells that ultimately need to be destroyed by chemotherapy and therefore, decreases the likelihood of the cancer developing a resistance to chemotherapy.
+Cytoreductive surgery is beneficial because it reduces the number of cancer cells that ultimately need to be destroyed by systemic therapy and therefore, decreases the likelihood of the cancer becoming resistant.
 Initial cytoreductive surgery in ovarian cancer is currently considered the standard of care because clinical studies have shown that patients who have had optimal cytoreductive surgery live longer and have a more prolonged time to cancer recurrence than patients who have had suboptimal cytoreductive surgery.

-Following cytoreductive surgery, all patients with stage III ovarian cancer are offered additional treatment.
+Following cytoreductive surgery, all patients with stage III ovarian cancer are offered additional systemic treatment.
 This is because approximately 60-80% of patients with stage III cancer will experience a recurrence of their cancer, even after complete surgical removal of cancer.
 Nearly all patients with stage III disease have small amounts of undetectable cancer that have spread outside the ovary and were not removed by surgery.
 Other patients cannot achieve optimal cytoreduction with initial surgery.
 An effective treatment is needed to eliminate the remaining cancer in order to improve the cure rate achieved with surgical removal of the cancer.
-Currently, this treatment is chemotherapy.

-Unfortunately, fewer than 20% of patients treated with a platinum compound and paclitaxel survive without evidence of cancer recurrence 5 years following treatment.
-Because many patients still experience recurrence of their cancer following standard therapy, some patients and their doctors consider participation in clinical trials evaluating new treatment approaches as their initial option.
+Unfortunately, many patients still experience recurrence of their cancer following standard adjuvant therapy, patients and their doctors should discuss participation in clinical trials evaluating new treatment approaches as their initial option.

 Intraperitoneal (IP) chemotherapy delivers chemotherapy directly into the abdominal cavity, where there is the greatest number of cancer cells.
 The chemotherapy is administered through a large catheter that is placed into the abdomen during the surgery to remove the cancer.
 This treatment appears to be most effective if surgery or other therapy has already reduced the size of any remaining cancer deposits to less than 1 cm, or about half an inch (this is sometimes referred to as “optimally debulked”).